DatomaReleases/DatomaToolTemplate-Python/README.md

 [**.gitignore**](/.gitignore): No need to modify this file, it will keep the project clean of unnecessary files.

 [**datomaconfig.yml**](/datomaconfig.yml): You only need to modify the [`taskname`](/datomaconfig.yml#L16) parameter to suit your project.
-- It will be appreciated if you delete one of the possible architectures, depending on your project needs ([keep only x86 or arm64](/datomaconfig.yml#L3C3-L12C14)).
+- Choose one of the possible architectures, depending on your project needs ([keep only x86 or arm64](/datomaconfig.yml#L3C3-L12C14), if unsure, keep x86) and delete the other.
 - If your main python script has a name different than **"script.py"**, change [line **19**](/datomaconfig.yml#L19) accordingly.
 - If the folder where your code outputs the results file is not named "**results**", change [line **20**](/datomaconfig.yml#L20) accordingly.
 - Keep in mind that the [in_file](/datomaconfig.yml#L25) parameter will be used later.